jahed/react-dojo/docs/source/session-1/webpack.md

 To do this, Webpack takes our source code and passes it through multiple transformations.
 There are two phases to these transformations: Loaders and Plugins.

+> ### Note
+>
-> Note: We'll be using Webpack 1.x.
+> We'll be using Webpack 1.x.
 Webpack 2.x has been released as of writing but for our needs, they aren't too different.
+>

-> Note: This can seem extremely complicated.
+> Configuring Webpack can seem extremely complicated.
 You can look at the Project Template to see where we are heading.

 ## Configuring Webpack